 Even the best threat assessments and precautions can’t prevent workplace violence from occurring entirely.
 That’s why many companies turn to Resolver’s threat protection application to identify threats before they turn into costly incidents.
 Whether your leading indicator comes from an employee hotline, a suspicious log via an access reporting system, the dark web, or social media, Resolver burns the haystack so you can find the needle.

 Once a potential threat is identified, Resolver’s market-leading case and investigation management software and built-in assessment methodologies, like WAVR-21, ensure your team can effectively qualify or discredit the threat.
-Once the threat is qualified, our platform provides the workflow management tools to ensure a timely and accurate response.
+Once the threat is qualified, our platform provides workflow management tools to ensure a timely and accurate response.
 And our built-in data analytics platform ensures you can report on the impact of the threat program and the value of security investments.

-Your workplace and everyone in it deserves the best protection.
+Your workplace and everyone in it deserve the best protection.
 Our technology helps security teams move faster.
 Sign up for a guided product demo and discover for yourself how Resolver can elevate your security team to new heights.